 - Personalized suggestions for appropriate housing arrangements such as in-home care, assisted living, residential care, or skilled nursing facilities.

-What is an Aging Life Care Consultant?
+What is an Aging Life Care Manager?

-An Aging Life Care Consultant is a professional who specializes in assisting older people and their families as they navigate the aging process.
+An Aging Life Care Manager is a professional who specializes in assisting older people and their families as they navigate the aging process.
 Health challenges, memory problems or living far away, all contribute to a daughter or son’s worries.
 Loss of independence, loss of dignity, loss of friends and community are concerns that haunt seniors and threaten their quality of life.
-An Aging Life Care Consultant brings a firm grasp of the physical, emotional and mental complexities of the aging family and works with everyone to develop a mutually agreeable plan of care.Return to top
+An Aging Life Care Manager brings a firm grasp of the physical, emotional and mental complexities of the aging family and works with everyone to develop a mutually agreeable plan of care.Return to top

-Aging Life Care Consultants are usually called in when the time and the stress of providing care to an aging relative conflict with a family member’s work or other obligations.
+Aging Life Care Managers are usually called in when the time and the stress of providing care to an aging relative conflict with a family member’s work or other obligations.
 Perhaps the closest family members live far away.

 Sometimes there’s a crisis, such as a fall and a broken hip, which requires a temporary change in support.
 Perhaps a spouse has died and the remaining elder is having trouble with grief and loss, making the adjustment to widowhood.
 Other times a holiday visit may bring to light memory problems or other difficulties that bring into question the safety of the current living situation.